billkarsh/SpikeGLX/Markdown/Metadata_30.md

 downward, X is measured along the width of the probe, from left to right.
 The X-origin is the left edge of the shank.
 Z is measured along the shank of the probe, from tip, upward, toward the probe base.
-The Z-origin is the center of the bottom-most elecrode row (closest to the tip).
+The Z-origin is the center of the bottom-most electrode row (closest to the tip).
 Note that for a multi-shank probe, each shank has its own (X,Z) origin and coordinate system.
 That is, the (X,Z) location of an electrode is given relative to its own shank (with tips pointing down, shank-0 is left-most).